top of page

 It is essential to think about what to store your crops in after they are harvested.

 Also, consider space.
-Good storage bins which can stack, properly filled, maximize cooler space.
+Good storage bins that can stack, properly fill, and maximize cooler space.

 Store Your Harvest at the Right Temperature and Humidity